InfinityAlgo-Academy/LightHouse/CONTRIBUTING.md

 ## Follow the coding style

-The `.eslintrc.js` file defines all.
+The `.eslintrc.cjs` file defines all.
 We use [JSDoc](http://usejsdoc.org/) with [TypeScript `checkJs`](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#supported-jsdoc).
 Annotations are encouraged for all contributions.

 ## Learn about the architecture